codershridharnaidu/Portfolio/README.md

 This is my personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 It showcases my projects, skills, and contact information.
+On click ont he About me U will get detailed information.

 ---

 # Features
 - Animated header and smooth scroll navigation
-- Falling letters logo animation
-- Responsive design for all devices
 - Contact form with validation
+- Download Resume by clicking button
+- Direct visit websites on click on the icons

 ---